-Profits of Doom - The Truth About Global Warming
+Profits of Doom - An Alternative View of Global Warming

 Peter Wales

 peter@ki-web.net Kangaroo Island, Australia

 "It is cold fact; global (----?) presents humankind with the most important social, political and adaptive challenge we have had to deal with for ten thousand years.
 Your stake in the decisions we make concerning it is of ultimate importance; the survival of ourselves, our children our species."
 Lowell Ponte